Back to top

 Most retirement villages in Australia have some level of security in place for residents.

-Generally you'll find that villages have CCTV, secure access control to buildings and apartments and overnight security patrols.
+Generally you'll find that villages have CCTV, access control to buildings and apartments and overnight security patrols.

 It’s best to ask your village sales consultant about the specific security measures in place at the village you’re considering as your new home.